 - 1. Fingernails are to be kept trimmed to 1⁄4 inch or shorter.
 They should be clean, and nail polish, if used, should be clear or a pale, natural color.
 Artificial nails cannot be worn. - 2.
 Jewelry No long necklaces; finger rings kept to a minimum; one pair small earrings. - 3.
 Hair should be neat, well contained, and of a natural color. - 4.
 Cosmetics should be used in moderation. - 5.
 Colognes, perfumes or scented lotions are not acceptable in the clinical setting. - 6.
 No visible tattoos or piercings are permitted except for single ear piercings with simple studs. - 7.
 No gum. - 8.
 Navy blue scrub pants & scrub shirt will be worn.
-They must be clean, neat, and modest-midriff covered.
+They must be clean, neat and modest-midriff covered.
 White or black, full-coverage, liquid resistant shoes will be worn.
-Uniform scrubs are required.
+Uniform scrubs are required and can be purchased through the Edison bookstore or from any other source.
 One uniform is required; two is recommended.